shangeth/wavencoder/README.md

 # WavEncoder

-WavEncoder is a Python library for encoding audio signal, transforms for audio augmention and training audio classification models with PyTorch backend.
+WavEncoder is a Python library for encoding audio signals, transforms for audio augmentation, and training audio classification models with PyTorch backend.

 ## Package Contents